Great Business Ideas: Buy Disability Insurance

 Insurance underwriters look at the probability and length of possible disabilities when determining the type of policy you might require.
 They also consider the number of employees, the length of time you have been in business, and your industry’s disability claim history.

-READ: Great Business Ideas: Discount Accounts Receivable
+READ: Great Business Ideas: Developing knowledge and intellectual capital

 One way to save money on insurance premiums is by choosing a sixty- to ninety-day elimination period.
 This means you will have to wait a while before your payments begin.
 Insurance companies think if you are willing to wait for benefits to kick in, you might be less likely to claim a dis- ability.